What You'll Work On

 Aerodynamics

+Our aerodynamics team develops the aero package from concept through track validation.
 Most of our efforts pertaining to this program involve studying new approaches and developing innovative ways to implement them.
 We evaluate our success in this field by gathering qualitative and quantitative data, and using that information to measure shifts and changes from our baseline measurements.

 Business Operations